SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 1. Within your SAP BTP subaccount, open the menu item *Security* and go to *Trust Configuration*.
 2. Choose *Establish Trust* and select the Identity Authentication service tenant to set up the OIDC trust configuration.
 3. Log on to your Identity Authentication service Admin UI (URL: [IAS]/admin/).
-4. Open the menu item *Applications* and search for the application that refers to your SAP BTP subaccount
+4. Open the menu item *Applications* and search for the application that refers to your SAP BTP subaccount.
    > Note that the name typically follows the pattern: *XSUAA_[subaccount-name]*.
 5. Edit the application and change the following fields:
     - The display name appears on the user log-on screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single-sign-on principle).
 Change the *Display Name* to something meaningful from an end-user perspective representing the scope of the Identity Authentication service.